danielharrell/open-eyes-lect-2017-18/Open.md

 For there is nothing in common sense on this account, not even the self, to enclose our openness to the world, and separate the way things seem from the way things are.
-Instead, for common sense, the way things seem *is* the way things are, and claims to the contrary sound incredible.
+Instead, the way things seem *is* the way things are, and claims to the contrary sound incredible.
 We are open to the world, without being enclosed, as a matter of course.

-But even this gloss on the passage falls short, I think, of what it suggests about the presence of openness.
-For there is nothing in Bergson's account to indicate that the speculations of philosophy leave common sense untouched because they are wrong.
+But even this reading of the passage falls short, I think, of what it suggests about the presence of openness.
+For there is nothing in Bergson's account to indicate that common sense is left untouched by the speculations of philosophy because they are wrong.
 It is more as if they have no power, wrong or right, to inform common sense.
 And what this suggests, I think, is that openness has a presence that tells us nothing about its possibility.
 It might well be impossible, for all we know; and yet it would still be present, and could still be described---just as Bergson, a philosopher himself, describes common sense.

+Nor is openness, thus understood, merely receptive and unthinking, as if it were immune to reflection by definition.
+Consider the presence of openness that we find in a seminar conversation, for example, when it is going well.
+What one student puts forward, another student takes up, and the conversation so becomes a way not just to speak, but to think. in this way, we might say, the conversation becomes a way not just to speak, but to think. takes on a life of its own.
+From a standpoint outside the seminar, we might describe this as a successful examination of our opinions. the examining of our opinions.
+Our thinking together would risk coming to a halt, if we started talking the way we talk of seminar outside seminar. the thought of one student were called an "opinion" by another student, Consider how we talk of seminar, for example, outside of seminar. - Turn now to seminar.
+Perhaps frame as another example of

-- Turn now to seminar.
-Perhaps frame as another example of openness, but with the same character as common sense.
+  openness, but with the same character as common sense.
   A deeper example.
 Or perhaps: common sense might mislead us into thinking the presence of openness is shallow